-75% (2018: 68%) of the Group's trade receivables from Singapore is due from 4 customers (2018: 6) in respect of 3 (2018: 7) construction contracts and one fixed asset sale contract.
+62% (2019: 75%) of the Group's trade receivables from Singapore is due from 3 customers (2019: 4) in respect of 4 (2019: 3) construction contracts.

 Financial assets that are neither past due nor impaired

 Trade and other receivables that are neither past due nor impaired are creditworthy debtors with good payment records with the Group.
 Cash and cash equivalents and deposits are placed with reputable financial institutions or companies with no history of default.